qorix-group/docs-as-code/src/extensions/score_source_code_linker/README.md

 ## Implementation Components

 ### Bazel Integration
-The extension uses two main components to integrate with bazel:
+The extension uses two main components to integrate with Bazel:

 1. `collect_source_files`
    - Processes all files from provided deps